michielpost/DynamicDataCMS/README.md

 ## Roadmap
-- Paging, ordering and searching on list view
+- Searching in list view

 - Pages and url tree

 - Multiple versions of items (with start and end time)

-- Configure the CMS from within the CMS

 - Website SDK / Website usage example

 - Authentication and Authorization

 - Audit Trail (CosmosDB Change Feed / Blob Storage file)

+## Ideas

+- Configure the CMS from within the CMS

 - Build a JsonSchema editor in Blazor?